wangm22/yum-japan/Readme.txt

-Pro bono passion project to help out a local family-run restaurant during the pandemic by siblings Cindy and Michael Wang
+Pro bono passion project to help out a local, family-run restaurant during the pandemic by siblings Cindy and Michael Wang

 https://www.yumjapan-okemos.com/